tomnagengast/chatty/README.md

 This will:
 1. Select the next task from `fix_plan.md`
-2. Generate and apply code changes
+2. Generate and apply code changes using Claude
 3. Run validation (format → build → test → lint)
 4. Output `true` if successful, `false` if validation fails